 Resolution is a great resource for parents dealing with a separation, while your family law solicitor will be able to provide additional support and point you in the direction of local groups or organisations that offer help for parents.
 There are several alternative methods of divorce and separation which offer a less confrontational approach and do not require you to go to court – especially beneficial when children are involved.
 Mediation, arbitration and collaborative family law are all processes of separation which can be carried out using a solicitor, family lawyer or arbitrator, providing a more family-based solution that may help you to communicate better with your children at each step of the way.
 In every separation, communication is a key element in finding a positive outlook – for you and your children.
 At Frances Lindsay & Co our aim is to take the weight off your shoulders so that you can focus on what’s important: your family – please get in touch to speak to one of our family lawyers.

-collaborative family law, collaborative family law Beaconsfield, collaborative family law Berkshire, collaborative family law Buckinghamshire, collaborative family law Maidenhead, couples and mediation Maidenhead, divorce solicitor Beaconsfield, family lawyer Beaconsfield, family lawyer Maidenhead, solicitors Beaconsfield
+Tags: collaborative family law, collaborative family law Beaconsfield, collaborative family law Berkshire, collaborative family law Buckinghamshire, collaborative family law Maidenhead, couples and mediation Maidenhead, divorce solicitor Beaconsfield, family lawyer Beaconsfield, family lawyer Maidenhead, solicitors Beaconsfield